unexceptable/wagtail-robots/docs/source/index.rst

    you'll only need to change this if you've changed that setting.
 3. Run the ``migrate`` management command

-You may want to additionally install setup the `Wagtail sitemap generator`_.
+You may want to additionally setup the `Wagtail sitemap generator`_.

 And if you install or already happen to be using `CondensedInlinePanel`_ this library will automatically use it in place of InlinePanel for the Rule create